ukijs/uki/docs/installation.md

-This can also be important if you need control over the specific version of a library that you want `uki` to use, as well as if you're making something that needs to work offline, like an Electron app—for the latter, you would point to a local copy of the library that you need.
+This can also be important if you need control over the specific version of a library that you want `uki` to use, as well as if you're making something that needs to work offline, like an Electron app—for the latter, you would point to a local copy of the library that you need. `uki` will use whatever version of the library is in the global scope if it exists.

 ## In Javascript bundle tool hell
 One of the pipe dreams of `uki.js` is to enable a simpler coding workflow,